 Articles of Association in Company Law: All you need to know!

-What are Articles of Association in Company Law?
+What is Articles of Association in Company Law?

-Articles of Association in company is one of the two most important documents of the business.
-In the most simplest terms, the AOA is an agreement between the company and its promoters/members.
+Articles of Association in company law is one of the two most important documents of a registered company.
+Be it any of the types of company in India, Article of Association plays a very important role.
+Simply put, the AOA in company law is an agreement between the company and its promoters/members.
 It sets down all the rules and regulations of the internal affairs of a company.
 Apart from this, it also governs all rules of internal management of the company.
 Any act of a business that is not within the scope of the Articles of Association in Company law, is void and illegal.

 Considering the fact that the articles of association in company law is very important for a company to exist legally.
 Schedule 1 of the Companies Act, 2013 provides different AoA model formats.
 A business seeking incorporation as a company, can add any or all of the provisions from the model AOA in company law to their own company.
 A business can customize these provisions based on their needs.
 These provisions can also be used on an as is basis.
 If a company does not make any changes to the model form of Articles of Association in company law, then it is assumed by the MCA that all provisions are applicable to the particular company.

-According to the section 5 of Companies Act, a valid articles of association under company laws must include all the provisions for the management of a company.
+According to the section 5 of Companies Act, a valid articles of association in company laws must include all the provisions for the management of a company.
 This includes the following components:

 Share Capital

-All details related to the current and future share holding is a mandatory component of Articles of Association in company law.
+All details related to the current and future shareholding is a mandatory component of Articles of Association in Companies Act 2013.
 This includes, rights of various shareholders, Lien on shares, Call on shares, Share transfer and transmission, Forfeiture and surrender, Share warrants, Share conversion, Share capital structure; and lastly, changes in the share capital structure.

 General Meetings